Stirling-Tools/Stirling-Tools.github.io/docs/Getting started/Installation/Docker/Docker Install.md

   frooodle/s-pdf:latest

-  Can also add these for customisation but are not required
+  Can also add these for customization but are not required

   -v /location/of/customFiles:/customFiles \
 ```